gurucp/pihole-ansible/README.md

 - Ansible installed on your local machine (e.g., `sudo apt install ansible`)
 - SSH access to your Pi-hole host
-- Pi-hole server (tested on Raspberry Pi OS and Ubuntu)
+- Pi-hole server (tested on Raspberry Pi OS and Ubuntu), Ubuntu 24/22 VM

 ---